 Linking Curriculum and Pedagogy

-The ‘Maths - No Problem!' scheme is a researched informed approach to teaching mathematics and our curriculum is implemented through a mastery approach to teaching mathematics.
-Therefore, our school has adopted a similar lesson design philosophy that links closely to Rosenshine's 'Principles of Instruction.'
+We have a researched informed approach to teaching mathematics and our curriculum is implemented through a mastery approach to teaching mathematics.
+Therefore, our school has adopted a lesson design philosophy that links closely to Rosenshine's 'Principles of Instruction.'
 At the foot of the page is a document outlining each part of a lesson and how it links to research informed practice.
 A large emphasis of our teaching and curriculum design is centred around ensuring children retain the concepts they have been taught.
 One of the ways we do this is by providing opportunities for daily retrieval practice.
 This is done through frequent, short burst, low stakes testing such as the White Rose 'Flashback 4' quizzes.
 These quizzes recap learning from the previous lesson, previous week, last term, and preceding year.